-Typical privacy controls Customer responsibility Google Workspace supporting functionality provisioning, and management of privileged access) service they are using, and We recommend that you develop an org-wide access control policy for information system accounts in the cloud.
-We recommend that you define the parameters and procedures by which your organization will create, enable, available. modify, disable, and remove information from system accounts.
+Typical privacy controls Customer responsibility Google Workspace for Education supporting functionality 9 We recommend that you develop an org-wide access control policy for provisioning, and management of for access control within the information system accounts in the cloud.
+We recommend that you define the manage those responsibilities appropriately, using the tools available. parameters and procedures by which your organization will create, enable, modify, disable, and remove information from system accounts.
 The Google Admin console provides you with centralized administration, which makes setup and management more efficient.
 You can protect your organization with security analytics and best practice recommendations within the security center.
 You can use Cloud Identity and Access Management (IAM) to assign roles and permissions to administrative groups, using the methodology of least privilege and separation of duties.
 Learn how to add Cloud Identity to your Google Workspace Account.
 Secure log-on procedures The customer should provide the capability for secure log-on procedures for any user accounts under its control.
-As a Google Workspace customer, you can use integrated Cloud Identity features to manage users and set up security options like 2-step verification and security keys.
-With 2-step verification, you add an extra layer of security to Google Workspace accounts by requiring users to enter a verification code in addition to their username and password when they sign in.
+As a Google Workspace for Education customer, you can use integrated Cloud Identity features to manage users and set up security options like 2-step verification and security keys.
+With 2-step verification, you add an extra layer of security to Google Workspace for Education accounts by requiring users to enter a verification code in addition to their username and password when they sign in.
 The Security Key is an enhancement for 2-step verification.
 Google, working with the FIDO Alliance standards organization, developed the Security Key - an actual physical key used to access your organization managed Google Account.
 It sends an encrypted signature rather than a code, and helps ensure that your login cannot be phished.
 For details, see How to use a security key for 2-Step Verification.
-For additional user authentication/authorization features, see the Google Cloud Security and Compliance Whitepaper.
+For additional user authentication/authorization features, see the Google Cloud Security and